Learn

 The sequence

-1. Start with the governing Specification Root and the relevant Domain Specification.
+1. Start with the governing Specification Root and the relevant Document Role , because the role complies with that root.

-2. Use the shared Artifact Specification to understand how Artifact Definitions should be authored.
+2. Use the shared Artifact Specification alongside the chosen Document Role to understand how the target Artifact Definition should be authored.

-3. Shape the data JSON and template JSON so they stay aligned with the intended schema version.
+3. Shape the data JSON and the markdown-compliant template JSON so they stay aligned with the intended schema version.

-4. Validate the data first, then validate the template.
+4. Validate the data first, then validate the template document against the template schema.

 5. Render only after both validations succeed.